 Several concerns have been raised with the applicant's proposal to use part of the property's rear garden curtilage for outdoor seating in connection with the café.
 On the issue of outdoor seating, officers are aware that the applicant has placed three tables with twelve chairs on the hardstanding immediately to the rear of the building.
 Despite being advised that planning permission would be required to provide outdoor seating the applicant has on occasion allowed customers to use this area.
-Following discussions with officers, the applicant has submitted an application seeking the provision of outdoor seating to the immediate rear of the café.
-As the planning merits of the outdoor seating is being considered under a separate application, any comments raised regarding the outdoor seating under this Section 73 application should be disregarded.
+Following discussions with officers, the applicant has submitted an application seeking the provision of outdoor seating is being considered under a separate application, any comments raised regarding the outdoor seating the seating under this Section 73 application should be disregarded.